oisinmulvihill/elk-beat-macosx/README.rst

 =======================

-Investigation spike with filebeats and elkstack to see how to monitor system logs on Mac OSX and potentially problems.
+Investigation spike with filebeats and elkstack to see how to monitor system logs on Mac OSX.
 You will need to download Filebeat for your system.
 You can get binaries from:

 - https://www.elastic.co/downloads/beats/filebeat